priyangshupal/priyangshupal/README.md

 #### About

 - I'm currently pursuing Masters in Computer Science at New York University.
-- I was working as a Software Engineer at Walmart, building multitenant orchestration platforms for chatbots.
+- I was working as a Software Engineer at Walmart, building multitenant orchestration platforms.
 - I've worked across the stack, using technologies like TypeScript, JavaScript, Node.js, Java, Spring Boot, React.

 #### Connect with me